Installing KuboCD on a Local Kind Cluster

 Install the Flux CLI

-Deploy Flux (Basic Mode)
+Deploy Flux (Standalone Mode)

 ✚ generating manifests